hyeshik/poreplex/README.md

 </p>

-*Poreplex* detects potential artifacts by detecting multiple appearances of the signature of the DNA adapter in a single read.
-The default parameters for the filtering can be too sensitive for some experiments.
-You can disable the pseudo-fusion filter with the `--keep-unsplit` option.
+*Poreplex* detects potential artifacts by detecting multiple appearances of the signature of the DNA adapter in a single read when the `--filter-chimera` switch is turned on.
+Note that the default parameters for the filtering can be too sensitive for some experiments.

 ## Output formats